allinbits/cosmos-cash/docs/architecture/PROCESS.md

 ADR creation is an **iterative** process.
 Instead of trying to solve all decisions in a single ADR pull request, we MUST firstly understand the problem and collect feedback through a GitHub Issue.

-1. Every proposal SHOULD start with a new GitHub Issue or be a result of existing Issues.
-The Issue should contain just a brief proposal summary.
+1. Every ADR proposal SHOULD start with a [new GitHub issue](https://github.com/tendermint/starport/issues/new/choose) or be a result of existing Issues.
+The Issue must contain a brief proposal summary.

 2. Once the motivation is validated, a GitHub Pull Request (PR) is created with a new document based on the `adr-template.md`.